 Cooking

 1. Meal preparation and making a grocery list.
 Show kids a list of meals you make often.
-Give them an opportunity to plan some meals and also make a list of all the items they will need to buy.
+Allow them to meal plan.
+They can also make a grocery list of all the items they will need to buy.
 Remind them to look in the refrigerator and pantry to see which items you already have.

 2. Grocery shop.
 Take your kids with you when you go grocery shopping.
 Let this be a regular part of life for them.
 They should learn how to make change from $1, $5, $10, $20, $50, and $100.
 Challenge them to round to the next dollar and estimate the total amount of all the items in your basket.
 This can be like a game to them.
 Show them how to comparison shop.
 Give them a calculator and show them how to figure the price per unit and compare.

-4. Make a meal from start to finish and clean up afterwards!
-The only way to get good at this skill is with lots of practice!
+4. Make a meal from start to finish and clean up afterward!
+The only way to get good at this important skill is with lots of practice!
 So give them the chance to try a lot of different dishes.
 Cooking is chemistry!
-They will learn so much from observing how different mixtures interact with each other and what happens when certain substances are heated a certain way.
+They will learn so much from observing how different mixtures interact with each other and what happens when substances are heated a certain way.

 5. Basic kitchen skills.
-Model for them how peel vegetables, use a can opener, crack an egg, thicken soup, make rice and oatmeal, brown ground beef, soften butter, make simple eggs, check the temperature of meat.
+Model for them how to peel vegetables, use a can opener, crack an egg, thicken a soup, make rice and oatmeal, brown ground beef, soften butter, make simple eggs, and check the temperature of meat.

 6. Wash dishes.
-This includes hand washing and drying dishes as well as loading/unloading a dishwasher and putting the dishes away.
+When you teach them to wash dishes, include hand washing, drying dishes, loading/unloading a dishwasher, and putting the dishes away.

 8. Clean Floors.
 Kids should be able to vacuum a room well, including using a handle for corners.
 They should be able to sweep and mop a floor satisfactorily.